arecker/cookbook/recipes/french-toast.md

 6. Flip each slice of bread once it has been browned and caramelized.
    Use the bread slices to soak up the remaining butter so it doesn't burn.
-7. Remove the bread slices.
-In a large mixing bowl, coat the toasted bread slices in the cinnamon sugar mixture.
-Toss until liberally coated.
+7. Remove the bread slices to a plate coated in the cinnamon sugar mixture.
+Dump a little more cinnamon sugar on top and serve.
 8. Serve immediately.
 Wipe out the pan of any remaining butter before beginning another batch.